-Your taxable income limits If you are eligible for the senior Australians tax offset (question 33) \$36,100 If you are eligible for the pensioner tax offset (question 34) \$35,810# All other taxpayers \$22,163#
+Your taxable income limits If you are eligible for the senior Australians tax offset (question 33) \$36,100 If you are eligible for the pensioner tax offset (question 34 ) \$35,824# All other taxpayers \$22,828#

-- Even though you might meet all the eligibility conditions for the senior Australians tax offset you may not get it, as the amount of the tax offset is based on your individual taxable income, not your combined taxable income if you have a spouse.
-If you do not get it, you will not get a Medicare levy reduction. - # At the time of printing these instructions this amount had not become law.
+- \ Even though you might meet all the eligibility conditions for the senior Australians tax offset you might not get it, as the amount of the tax offset is based on your individual taxable income, not your combined taxable income if you have a spouse.
+If you do not get it, merely being eligible for it will not get you a Medicare levy reduction. - # At the time of printing these instructions this amount had not become law.